 Most dam owners are required to prepare inundation maps as part of the dam permitting process.
 These maps are prepared by civil engineers on behalf of dam owners, as required under California law.
 Inundation maps are developed from the best available information using reasonable assumptions and standardized methods.
 The maps are an approximation of the maximum water flow resulting from a complete dam failure.
 The maps portray a catastrophic failure of the dam, as opposed to the failure a critical appurtenant structure, such as a spillway.
-This map represents a worst-case scenario contemplating a complete failure of the Oroville Dam.
-Depending upon actual circumstances, appropriate alert and evacuation areas could be more or less extensive than the simulated zones shown on the maps.
+Depending upon actual circumstances, appropriate alert and evacuation areas could be more or less extensive.

 Federal Guidelines for Dam Safety: Emergency Action Planning for Dams

 For information on what dam-related activities may be covered under the Hazard Mitigation Assistance Program, please refer to FEMA's Analyzing the Dam Failure Hazard in the Hazard Mitigation Assistance (HMA) Program Benefit Cost Analysis (BCA).